Home Page

 English

 At St Leonard's our Christian faith and values form the basis of everything we do.
 We are 'growing and learning together with God's love'.
-We are committed to providing an inclusive education for all, enabling each child to learn and develop the skills and knowledge they need to thrive.
+We are ambitious for all of our pupils and are committed to providing an inclusive education for all, enabling each child to learn and develop the skills and knowledge they need to flourish.

 Reading